WHY USE IDD Therapy?

 WHEN OTHER TREATMENTS AREN’T WORKING

-Many people can control pain well enough with oral medication, or injection therapy.
+Many people can control pain well enough with oral medication, physical and occupational therapy, or injection therapy.
 However, some people find that these treatments don’t work well enough or have intolerable side effects.
+Chronic non-malignant pain indications for targeted drug delivery include, but are not limited to4,5:

 WHY CONSIDER AN IDD PUMP?